FSU Internal Awards

 Distinguished University Scholar Awards

 The Distinguished University Scholar Awards program is open to non-tenured or non-tenure seeking employees who are actively engaged in research and/or scholarly activity.
 A one-time award of $10,000 and the distinction of using the title, Distinguished University Scholar, while at Florida State University is presented.
-Contact the Office of the Vice President for Research for additional information or go to http://research.fsu.edu/crc/dus.html.
+Contact the Office of the Vice President for Research for additional information or go to https://research.fsu.edu/crc/dus.html.

 Distinguished Research Professor Awards

 The Distinguished Research Professor Awards acknowledge outstanding research and/or creative activity at the professor level with a one-time award of $10,000 and the distinction of using the title, Distinguished Research Professor, while at Florida State University or until that honor is surpassed by a higher university award, such as the Robert O. Lawton Distinguished Professor Award.
-Contact the Office of the Vice President for Research for additional information or go to http://www.research.fsu.edu/crc/drp.html.
+Contact the Office of the Vice President for Research for additional information or go to https://www.research.fsu.edu/crc/drp.html.

 Honors Thesis Mentor Award